Music at Woodbridge High School

-This smaller choir sings more complex music and in different parts, and is just for girls.
-Boys have their own version of chamber choir, 'Barbershop'.
-They sing in close four part harmony and frequently perform at school events.
-Rehearsals: Tuesday after school
+This smaller choir sings more complex music and in different parts, and is just for boys.
+They sing in close four which can be very challenging, and frequently perform at school events.
+Rehearsals: Friday after school.

 For students with or without previous theory knowledge.
 This is particularly popular with GCSE students, but is available for all years.
-Friday after school
+Friday lunch time.

 Woodbridge High School has a thriving Music Department and offers musical instrument lessons at school with teachers from the Redbridge Music Service.
 Lessons may be individual or in groups and are arranged on a ‘rota’ basis so as to minimise disruption to curriculum subjects.
 The instrumental choices currently include piano, voice, guitar, strings, woodwind, brass and drums.
 If there is a different instrument that your child would like to learn, there may be an opportunity to organise this, so please let us know.

 At the start of year 7 students are introduced to reading staff notation and performing (using correct fingering) on keyboards.
 Throughout KS3 students perform on tuned and untuned percussion, ukuleles, double basses and are encouraged to take up instrumental lessons from the visiting peripatetic teachers we have at the school.
 The SOL covers a vast range of musical genres.
 Students perform music from each unit.
 These performances can be solo, in pairs, groups or whole class.
 Every student is expected to compose in the various styles of music studied.
 E.g., Carnival of the Animals, African Drumming, Minimalism etc. This gives them a wide experience of music preparing them for the GCSE in year 10.
 By the end of KS3 students will have the active skills to perform, compose, listen and appraise music.